utmostdragon/kink-party-checklist/README.md

 A lot of locations provide paper towels, surface disinfection and condoms, but it's safer to assume they don't.

 - TOWELS! (to use on shared surfaces, wipe away sweat or other body fluid, make wet to hit someone, use to extinguish fire, ..., ; number depends on how many usecases you want)
 - Disinfectants (both skin/wounds and surface)
-- Condoms, dental dams, gloves and other protective gear (Make sure the condoms are not beyond their usage date!
-(Yes, it really happens…))
+- Condoms, dental dams, gloves and other protective gear (Check the beyond usage date!)
 - Lube (make sure it's compatible with your condoms/toys)
 - Paper towels/wet wipes

 - Small first aid kit
 - Personal medication
 - Personal aftercare-kit (e.g. snacks, body lotion, favorite plushy, cozy blanket)
-- Personal disbility aids
+- Personal disability aids

+**Optional**
 - Makeup
 - Contact Lenses
-  - container
+  - Container
-  - cleaning and storage solution
+  - Cleaning and storage solution
-- deodorant/antitranspirant
+- Seodorant/antitranspirant
-- (soft-) tampons or other female hygiene products
+- (Soft-) Tampons or other female hygiene products

 ## Outfit